 As with so many problems in life, the key to solving problems is realising the cause of the issue.
 Tantrums and full blown meltdowns are just a normal part of being a toddler and they are caused by a lack of development in the brain.
 This logical part of the brain does not fully develop until age 25, which gives some understanding of why young kids can lose their cool so easily even up to a later age.

 When combining a lack of communication skills and the ability to clearly reason it all results in an explosion of emotions designed to ensure their parents know just how angry and upset they are.
 Anything can trigger a tantrum, but the main causes are tiredness or hunger.

-Robbie has a regular eruption just before bedtime every night when we clear away his toys.
+My toddler has a regular eruption just before bedtime every night when we clear away his toys and activities.
 We have a set routine of ‘quiet time’ just before bed where he will sit or lay with us and read a book together.
 The explosion usually starts when the last toy is away and he goes to his box to take them back out and is told that evil ‘no’ word.

 So how do you deal with a toddler tantrum?

 There is really no single right way to deal with a tantrum but there are several wrong ways.
 The child is simply expressing their frustration and to shout back will do nothing but escalate the situation.

 It is also really easy to just give in and to allow the child to have or to do whatever had prompted the outburst.
 Though this will solve the problem in the short term, having a child that uses tantrums as a way of getting what they want will open you up to years of pain so just stay strong.